Great Utopian and Dystopian Works of Literature

 Overall, Great Utopian and Dystopian Works of Literature is an engaging and thought-provoking show that serves as a great introduction to the world of classic literature.
 Whether you're an English literature major or simply someone who enjoys reading, there is something here for everyone.
 Bedore's enthusiastic and knowledgeable approach to the subject will keep viewers engaged from start to finish, and the insights and connections drawn between different works will leave viewers with a deeper understanding of the themes and issues at the heart of these classic works of literature.

-Great Utopian and Dystopian Works of Literature is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on February 3, 2017.
+Great Utopian and Dystopian Works of Literature is a series that ran for 1 seasons (24 episodes) between February 3, 2017 and on The Great Courses Signature Collection

 Filter by Source